Userfrom1995/FaceSwapLive/README.md

 ## License

-This project is licensed under the AGPL-3.0 License.
+This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## Inspiration